Toni Tones

-Life
+Early Life & Education

 Adefuye is the youngest of a family of five.
 Her early education was in Lagos where she completed her studies at Queen's College.
-She modeled for Dakova because he was a friend of the family when she was fourteen.
+At the age of 14, she modelled for Dakova, a family friend.

-Her full name is Gbemisola Anthonia Adefuye and she went to the University of Lancaster in the UK where she studied marketing and economics.
-When the course was completed, she returned to Nigeria in 2009 to explore her interest in show business.
-Her brother had been a musician with the band Oxygen and Tones initially decided to be a show business photographer.
-Her portfolio caught the attention of D'banj’s reality show, Koko Mansion.
+Adefuye attended the University of Lancaster where she studied marketing and economics.
+After completing her course, she returned to Nigeria in 2009 to pursue a career in show business.
+Her brother had been a musician with the band Oxygen.

+Career

+Adefuye initially worked as a show business photographer.
+Her portfolio attracted the attention of D'banj's reality show, Koko Mansion.

-In 2017, Adefuye Gbemisola continued photography but was then both behind and in front of the camera.
-She has appeared as an actor in the web TV series "Gidi-culture"; in several films, including It's Her Day in 2016.
-She also starred in the movie King of Boys. as the younger Eniola Salami.
-The movie premiered on October 21, 2020.
-At the 2020 AMVCA, she earned herself a nomination for 'Best Supporting Actress in a Movie or TV Series' for the movie 'King of Boys'.
+In 2017, Adefuye continued photography while also taking roles behind and in front of the camera.
+She has appeared as an actor in the web TV series Gidi-culture and in several films, including It's Her Day (2016).
+She also starred in the film King of Boys. as the younger Eniola Salami.
+The film premiered on October 21, 2020.
+At the 2020 AMVCA, she was nominated or Best Supporting Actress in a Movie or TV Series for King of Boys.

-In 2020 she was in the cast of Quam's Money which is a sequel to the 2018 film New Money.
-The follow-up story follows what happens when a security guard (Quam) suddenly becomes a multi-millionaire.
-The new cast was led by Falz, Jemima Osunde, Blossom Chukwujekwu, Nse Ikpe-Etim and Tones.
+In 2020, she appeared in Quam's Money, a sequel to the 2018 film New Money.
+The story follows a security guard, Quam, who suddenly becomes a multi-millionaire.
+The cast included Falz, Jemima Osunde, Blossom Chukwujekwu, and Nse Ikpe-Etim.